snowplow/documentation/docs/understanding-your-pipeline/what-is-snowplow-mini/index.md

 Snowplow Mini is similar to [Snowplow Micro](/docs/getting-started-with-micro/what-is-micro/index.md), with the following differences:
 * Micro is more portable and can easily run on your machine or in automated tests.
-* Mini has more features, including enrichments and an OpenSearch Dashboards UI.
+* Mini has more features, mainly an OpenSearch Dashboards UI.

 :::